OPS-E2E-PPE/VBA-Docs/Language/Reference/User-Interface-Help/format-function-visual-basic-for-applications.md

 ## User-defined string formats

-You can use any of the following characters to create a format [expression](../../Glossary/vbe-glossary.md#expression) for strings.
+Use any of the following characters to create a format [expression](../../Glossary/vbe-glossary.md#expression) for strings.

 |Character|Description|
 |:-----|:-----|